Mpox (formerly Monkeypox)

 Testing Method

-• Swab or scraping from a blister or sore
+• Swab from a lesion or sore.

 When to Test